hyper-expanse/semantic-delivery-gitlab/README.md

 ### Continuous Integration (CI) Setup

-Since `semantic-release-gitlab` relies soley on a few environment variables and a publicaly excessible npm package.
+Since `semantic-release-gitlab` relies solely on a few environment variables and a publicly accessible npm package.
 Therefore `semantic-release-gitlab` should be compatible with all continuous integration platforms that work with GitLab.

 However, given the enormous number of CI providers available I will only cover the CI system built into GitLab.